radiorabe/python-rabe-cridlib/README.md

 * Songticker for current CRID
 * `archiv.rabe.ch` for past CRIDs
-* TBD: LibreTime for future CRIDs
+* LibreTime for future CRIDs (currently only data for the next 7 days and only available internally at RaBe)

 ## Installation